+I wrote Rethinking God in hopes that by reading it God will become more real to you than ever.
 One of the key things you will find is that it breaks down the divide between theology and science.
-That said, I will leave you with an excerpt from Chapter Two of the book called “Real,” followed by a question:
+That said, I will leave you with an excerpt from a section of the book called “Real,” followed by a question:

 The debate often pits views at opposite ends of a spectrum: either, there is an intelligent, creative, personal being known as God who purposefully willed into creation the universe and everything in it as well as continues to be involved in relationship with it; or, the universe is nothing but the inevitable product of natural laws randomly interacting with each other over a series of billions of years.
 The assumption is that if the latter is true, the former could not be.